 ILP has been supporting media freedom since it was founded in 2005.
 We organise pro bono, expert legal support and defence for independent investigative journalists and their sources and collaborators in civil society or government - who are engaged in exposing corruption, tax evasion, environmental damage and trafficking of wildlife or natural resources, worldwide.

-ILP acts as a supporting partner, by extending an immediate network in times of need for NGOs and journalists, without which the reform impact of their work might fail to reach its full potential.
-ILP’s 2019 strategy review has helped us to frame our contribution, particularly within Sustainable Development Goals 16, to reflect what our team perceives to be a key gap in CSO and journalistic efforts in accessing and utilising legal analysis and remedies to increase transparency, accountability, and good governance.
+We extend an immediate support network in times of need for these frontline individuals and organisations, without which they may be silenced (or worse), and the reform impact of their work might fail to reach its full potential.
+We ensure that journalists are protected in publishing their work, and can legally access the data they need.
+The cases we support help achieve our organisational objectives of fighting corruption and illicit financial flows, and exposing breaches of environmental standards.
+We aim to fill a key gap in civil society and journalistic efforts in accessing and utilising legal analysis and remedies to increase transparency, accountability, and good governance.